Lady Bird Deed: What is it and How it Works

 Helps with Medicaid planning

-Using a lady bird deed ensures that the grantor’s eligibility for Medicaid is not jeopardized by any assets transferred should they want Medicaid benefits at any time .
+Using this deed ensures that the grantor’s eligibility for Medicaid is not jeopardized by any assets transferred should they want Medicaid benefits at any time .
 Eligibility for Medicaid is compromised if an individual has transferred property in the past five years.
 Also, the deed allows grantors to prepare for a situation where the state would want to seize their property through the Medicaid recovery program after death to reimburse Medicaid benefits received during their lifetime.
 The deed prevents the state from seizing the property as it is automatically transferred to the named beneficiary.

 Federal tax planning

-Lady bird deeds help with federal taxes in two ways.
+The deeds help with federal taxes in two ways.
 Firstly, it protects the grantor from reporting, filing, and paying taxes for the estate under the gift tax.
 This is because the IRS considers the estate an incomplete gift since the grantor retains title and control of the estate until death.
 Secondly, upon the grantor’s death, the beneficiary who inherits the estate pays less inheritance tax than they usually would because the estate is considered eligible for a stepped-up (adjusted) basis.
 This stipulation erases the estate’s appreciation accrued during the grantor’s entire ownership tenure.
 As a result, the estate is taxed at a reduced value.

 Property tax planning